ckevar/ErikaOS-OnlineWeatherStation/README.md

 ### Firmware

 The weather information is fetched from [OpenWeatherMap.org](openweathermap.org) using the location from [IP-API.com](ip-api.com).
-In case of [Spotify](https://developer.spotify.com/), it's a procedure that starts from fetching the _OAuth code_ for the app and token (supports token refreshment) and the pull the playback status.
+In case of [Spotify](https://developer.spotify.com/), it's a procedure that starts from fetching the _OAuth code_ for the app and token (supports token refreshment) and then pulls the playback status.
 The design of the system can be seen as an automated web browser that stacks network management, API requests and web servers.

 ***Additional Firmware notes***